Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

 ...     coffee += 1
 ...     print ("today you have drunk %d cups of coffee" % coffee) ...     if coffee == 10 :
-...             print ("we don't have coffee at all") ... today you have drunk 1 cups of coffee today you have drunk 2 cups of coffee
+...             print ("we do not have coffee at all") ... today you have drunk 1 cups of coffee today you have drunk 2 cups of coffee